[2025 Guide] Windows PC Booting Too Slow? 7 Ways to Fix It for Beginners

 How to Use:

-2. Go to Troubleshoot → Advanced Options → Startup Repair
+2. On the blue screen, select Troubleshoot → Advanced options → Startup Repair.

-This may take 10–15 minutes and can fix boot errors automatically.
+This process may take 10–15 minutes and can automatically fix some hidden boot-related errors.

 Bonus: Prevent Slow Boot in the Future